Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Introduction

-In this study, we develop the bilayer planar cavity theory in two stages.
-First, a bilayer extension of the planar single-film scattering theory in the macrospin limit is constructed and validated.
+In this work, we comprehensively develop the double layer planar cavity theory in two stages.
+First, a double layer extension of the planar single-film scattering theory in the macrospin limit is constructed and validated.
 The resulting framework reproduces the single-film cavity transmission exactly in the zero-gap half-thickness limit and reveals a geometry-controlled bright-channel enhancement, including a $\sqrt{2}$-type increase of the effective coupling at antinode-compatible placements and a coupling suppression at node-compatible placements.
-Second, we break the bilayer symmetry and show that an additional dark branch in the ideal symmetric limit becomes weakly visible in transmission while the main bright splitting remains substantial.
-Motivated by the exchange-sector results of Cao \textit{et al.}, we then formulate a reduced multimode bilayer theory for $J\neq 0$, in which each odd standing-spin-wave family develops its own bright and dark bilayer channels.
-Taken together, these results indicate that bilayer planar cavity magnonics is a useful route toward geometry-controlled collective-mode engineering beyond the single-film planar cavity \cite{Cao2015ExchangeMagnonPolaritons,Zhang2015DarkModes,ZareRameshti2022CavityMagnonics,Yuan2022QuantumMagnonics,Zhan2021BrightDarkBilayers}.
+Second, we break the double layer symmetry and show that an additional dark branch in the ideal symmetric limit becomes weakly visible in transmission while the main bright splitting remains substantial.
+Motivated by the exchange-sector results for the single-film planar cavity~\cite{Cao2015ExchangeMagnonPolaritons}, we then formulate a reduced multimode double layer theory for $J\neq 0$, in which each odd standing-spin-wave family develops its own bright and dark double layer channels.
+Taken together, these results indicate that double layer planar cavity magnonics is a useful route toward geometry-controlled collective-mode engineering beyond the single-film planar cavity \cite{Cao2015ExchangeMagnonPolaritons,Zhang2015DarkModes,ZareRameshti2022CavityMagnonics,Yuan2022QuantumMagnonics,Zhan2021BrightDarkbilayers}.